Picture: Daniel Miguel

 In recent years, I have worked on, premiered and discovered some pieces for baritone saxophones that I have found interesting for students of Intermediate, Bachelor and Masters degrees as well as baritone saxophone players who want to go further with their repertoire.

+I haven’t repeated any composer in order to show a wider number of people who are writing for our instrument.
 For now, this is my new selection for different levels of baritonists, based in this classification:

-- Intermediate: intermediate/advanced high school and college baritonists
+- Academy: high school level baritonists

 Let’s go!